-Once the vaccine is available to you as determined by your state, and there is sufficient supply, you can get your COVID-19 vaccine free of charge at a convenient location – like select AHN sites or a local retail pharmacy.
+Once you're eligible, you can get your COVID-19 vaccine free of charge at a convenient location — like an AHN facility or a local retail pharmacy.

 It’s key that you continue following safety guidelines: wear a face mask that covers your mouth and nose, social distance, and wash your hands frequently.

 Coronavirus is a serious, life-threatening virus.
 It has infected millions of people worldwide and continues to pose a threat to our livelihood.
 Vaccinating is the safest, most effective way to build protection against this virus.
-If everyone makes an effort to vaccinate, we will develop “herd immunity,” meaning roughly 70% of the population can fend off the virus.
+If everyone makes an effort to vaccinate, we can work toward developing “herd immunity.”
+This occurs when roughly 70% of the population has received the vaccine or been exposed to the virus.
 Ultimately, this will slow the spread.

 If we all do our part and receive a vaccine when it’s available to us, we can work together to eradicate Coronavirus.
 Learn more about vaccine safety from the CDC.